nebulis33/linda-blog/_posts/2017-09-15-schedule-time-to-write.md

 date:   2017-09-15 12:00:00 -0700
 tags: Writing Advice Scheduling Time-management
 category: Archived
-summary: 'A great way to make sure you write often and accomplish your goals is to schedule time to write into your daily planner.
-It's a wonderful way to help ensure you stay on track with your writing career.'
+summary: A great way to make sure you write often and accomplish your goals is to schedule time to write into your daily planner.
+It's a wonderful way to help ensure you stay on track with your writing career.
-tagline: 'Make time to write by putting it on your calendar.
-Easy challenge.'
+tagline: Make time to write by putting it on your calendar.
+Easy challenge.
 ---

 Many of us are schedulers, meaning we have a daily planner and we use it.
 We jot down every appointment, meeting, grocery shopping trip and more.
-So why not schedule our writing\xa0time on the calendar or planner?
+So why not schedule our writing time on the calendar or planner?
 I can almost hear you saying, "Yeah, good question.
 Why not?"

 *Finding Time* to Write is important, but *making time* to write is imperative.
 If you write only when you find the time, you'll likely never finish anything, or at the very least, it will take you far longer to complete that writing project than necessary.
 And who has time, really, for that?
 We are all busy, so time is important, don't let it slip away.